ASF

 • Mary Astell on Bad Custom and Epistemic Injustice (2019), Hypatia

-• "Sex, Suffrage, and Marriage: Russell & Feminism" (forthcoming), Philosophical Women in Russell's Circle, Palgrave Macmillan
+• "Sex, Suffrage, and Marriage: Russell & Feminism" (2024), Philosophical Women in Russell's Circle, Palgrave Macmillan

 Publications for a broader audience